What is bone grafting?

 What types of bone grafts are available?

-Dr. Daniel Cannon, our experienced oral surgeon, offers a number of types of bone grafts.
+Dr. Daniel Cannon, our experienced oral surgeon, offers various types of bone grafts.
 These include:

 - Allogenic bone grafts – Sometimes called an allograft, an allogenic bone graft uses dead bone taken from a cadaver that is freeze dried via a vacuum to extract the water.
 Unlike autogenous bone grafts, allogenic grafts cannot produce new bone and only serves as a framework over which bone from the surrounding areas can grow.